Two mothers who gave birth on the NHS in extraordinary circumstances have provoked a furious ethical row.

 Her bill to the taxpayer is already £200,000 and she is fighting Home Office moves to return her to her home country.

+MPs and campaigners say an apparent fertility free-for-all is unacceptable at a time when the NHS is under unprecedented financial pressure.
 Hospitals are already slashing their budgets amid clear signs that waiting times are rising, optional treatments are being cut back and some members of staff face redundancy.

 Emma Boon, of the TaxPayers’ Alliance, said: ‘With such huge pressures in the NHS budget, taxpayers’ money should be going towards front-line healthcare, lifesaving treatments and helping sick people get better.